Multiplicity one for $L$-functions and applications: Abstract

 \section{Abstract}

-We give conditions for when two Euler products are the same given that they satisfy a functional equation and their coefficients satisfy a partial Ramanujan bound and do not differ by too much.
+We give conditions for when two Euler products are the same given that they satisfy a functional equation and their coefficients are not too large and do not differ from each other by too much.
 Additionally, we prove a number of multiplicity one type results for the number-theoretic objects attached to $L$-functions.
-These results follow from our main result about $L$-functions.
+These results follow from our main result, which has slightly weaker hypotheses than previous multiplicity one theorems for $L$-functions.
+Significantly stronger results are available when the L-function is known to be automorphic.